noming772/HaptiX/README.md

 - #### Multi-hand coordination with two smartphones Each smartphone independently controls left or right hand for coordinated bimanual interaction.
 - #### Bidirectional haptic feedback
-  When collisions occur, smartphones provide vibration and audio feedback for immersive touch experience.
+  When collisions occur, smartphones provide vibration and audio feedback for an immersive touch experience.
 - #### Real-time UDP communication
   Ensures low-latency transmission of gestures and feedback between smartphones and Unity3D.
 - #### Convex collider generation with V-HACD